Before You Go: Steps to Keep Your Home Safe During a Winter Vacation

 According to FBI statistics, there were 71,101 burglaries in Illinois in 2012, a rate of 552.2 per 100,000 people.
 More than 50,000 occurred in the Chicago area alone (though, those statistics also include parts of Lake County, Ind., and southern Wisconsin).

 Regardless, burglars typically look for signs that a home is empty and the owners are away for a while.
-Before you head out for your trip, consider the Chicago Police Department’s tips to make your home look lived-in while you’re away:
+Before you head out for your trip, consider the University of California Berkley Police Department’s tips to make your home look lived-in while you’re away:

 A pile of papers and mail spilling out of the mailbox is a pretty good sign that nobody is home.
 If you don’t want to ask a neighbor, you can also suspend mail delivery while you’re away.
 You can submit a request for the post office to put your mail on hold (they’ll keep things until you return).
 Many newspapers will let you do the same.